jwilld/Artist-Concerts-API/README.md

 ##### Get '/youtube'

-- Returns a list of all artist's Youtube concert links.
+- Returns a list of all artist's YouTube concert links.

 ##### Get '/youtube/<<artist name>>'